dhinesh002/Trading-BOT/README.txt

+if you have any issues in Pyautogui try python3.10 instead of latest version

-hello, this bot can help tobuy  sell signals using RSI and MACD and find the real time nse(stocks information) and forex currencies information
+hello, this bot can help tobuy  sell signals using RSI and MACD and find the real time nse(stocks information) and forex currencies information warning : im using tradingview_ta module there have some data delay. so dont use this code forreal life.Jut try for jun only

+logic for the trading signal is when RSI < 30 and MACD < 0 is over sold so we can expect the price up and RSI > 70 and MACD > 0 is over sold so we can expect the price up.

 requirements:
  * for tading signals just give the correct symbol, screener, Exchange values thats all of that.follwing all for the whatsapp bot